sachatur13/DL_Code/README.md

 Day 43 - Added dynamic input and dataframe creation, Book - Executive Data Science

 Day 44 - VGG and Transfer learning, What is VGG, Using pretrained model in keras

+Day 45 - Transfer learning with Keras, using VGG16 model for transfer learning